escalab/GPTPU/README.md

 # GPTPU: General-Purpose Computing on (Edge) Tensor Processing Units

 Welcome to the repository of ESCAL @ UCR's GPTPU project!
 We aim at demonstrating the power of matrix processing units (MXUs) that are now ubiquitous in all types of computing platforms.
 This project chooses Google's Edge TPU -- a "relatively" open archtecture that allows everyone to purchase and integrate into their systems.
 In our preliminary results, we achieve 2.46x speedup over one single high-end CPU core.
-You may reference our arVix paper https://arxiv.org/pdf/2107.05473.pdf or the paper coming up in SC21 for more information.
+You may reference our arXiv paper https://arxiv.org/pdf/2107.05473.pdf or the paper coming up in SC21 for more information.

 # Hardware installation